Philadelphia Non-Compete Agreement Lawyer

 How long can a non-compete agreement last in Pennsylvania?

 The duration of a non-compete agreement must be reasonable.
-While there is no specific time limit in Pennsylvania, courts generally consider 6 months to 2 years as a reasonable timeframe for most industries.
-However, the reasonableness of the duration will depend on the nature of the business and the employee's role.
+While there is no set maximum time in Pennsylvania, courts generally see 6 months to 2 years as reasonable for most jobs.
+Still, what is reasonable depends on the type of business and the specific job involved.

 Can a non-compete agreement prevent me from working in my field entirely?